inviwo/inviwo.github.io/pages/manual/wip-building.md

 Additional paths can be added to `IVW_EXTERNAL_MODULES` by separating them using a semicolon `;`.

 ### The Modules Repo
-The [inviwo modules repo](https://github.com/inviwo/modules) provides a large set of additional module the are groped it the following categories:
+The [inviwo modules repo](https://github.com/inviwo/modules) provides a large set of additional module the are grouped into the following categories:
 * vectorvis: Vector Visualization
 * infovis: Information Visualization
 * medvis: Medical Visualization